AleksandarDzudzevic/Project_unit_4/README.md

 ## Success Criteria
 1. The social network website will provide a login and registration system.
-2. The social network website will allow users to post their reviews of the local places, containing title, date, and content.
+2. The social network website will allow users to post or delete their reviews of the local places, containing title, date, and content.
 3. The social network website will have a feature to display all users and the city about which they post.
 4. The social network website will have an option to choose a city which you are interested in, and see only relevant reviews.
-5. The social media will allow a user signed in to upload and delete posts from their account.
 6. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.

 # Criteria B: Design